autometrics-dev/autometrics-py/examples/fastapi-with-fly-io/README.md

 <img src="./images/overview_dashboard.jpg" alt="Example dashboard" width="500" />

 Feel free to import the other dashboards and see more detailed information around SLO's and function specific details.

+That's it!
+If you have ideas for improving autometrics or feedback around this example, feel free to open up a ticket on our github repository: https://github.com/autometrics-dev/autometrics-py or contact us on [discord](https://discord.gg/kHtwcH8As9)